NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 The catalog zone schema version is specified by an integer value embedded in a TXT RR named `version.$CATZ`.
 All catalog zones MUST have a TXT RRset named `version.$CATZ` with at least one RR.
-Primary and secondary nameservers MUST NOT apply catalog zone processing to zones without the expected value in one of the RRs in the `version.$CATZ` TXT RRset, but they may be transferred as ordinary zones.
+Catalog consumers MUST NOT apply catalog zone processing to zones without the expected value in one of the RRs in the `version.$CATZ` TXT RRset, but they may be transferred as ordinary zones.
 For this memo, the value of one of the RRs in the `version.CATZ` TXT RRset MUST be set to "2", i.e.

 ``` dns-zone